nexiality/documentation/tipsandtricks/TargetedData.md

 The output prints out the values of the data variables defined in `project.properties`, as expected:<br/>
 ![](image/TargetedData_Prop3.png)

-There are a number of things to note:
+There are a few important things to note:
 1. As stated, data variables defined here can be used in any of the artifacts within the same project structure
 2. One can include project-wide [System variables](../systemvars/) in `project.properties`
 3. A data variable can reference another data variable.
 For example `MyName=${My First Name} ${My Last Name}`